 One of the biggest obstacles to a successful massage experience is letting outside stresses, devices and frustrations sneak into the massage room with you.
 Both therapists and clients need to make concentrated efforts to remove distractions that can negatively affect the outcome of the session such as cell phones, memories of a heated discussion or home and work stresses.

-“As you’re in a session, try not to think about all of the things that are stressing you out,” says Middleton.
+“As you’re in a session, try not to think about all of the things that are stressing you out,” says one of our most popular therapists.
 “Whether it’s good or bad, leave your attitudes and frustrations at the door so you can have a more relaxing experience.”

 Adopt a Relaxed Post-Massage Routine